-Divestment is when investors sell their shares in a company or industry, to show their disapproval of that company or industry.
+Divestment is when investors sell their shares in companies or industries, to show their disapproval.

 Divestment is like unfriending someone on social media, after you’ve tried everything else to convince them they should act better.
 It’s a last resort – you’re giving up on them.
 If enough other people also do it, the person you’ve unfollowed may get the message.

 Divestment happens when investors who disapprove of a company’s behavior (or a whole industry’s) sell all their shares in that company (or industry), and ask other investors to do the same.

 If enough investors sell, the company’s stock price might drop, making its executives look bad and making it harder for the company to raise money for future growth.

 Experts disagree on how well divestment works, because it requires lots of investors, especially big investment funds, to divest at around the same time.
 This is hard to make happen.
 And even if many big investment funds dump a company’s shares, other less-principled investor funds may buy those shares because they sense an opportunity to make money.

 Fortunately, effective divestment campaigns generate lots of publicity, which hurts the targeted companies even if their stock price doesn’t drop.